How to Keep a Lab Notebook - Instructions & Guidelines

 The “America Invents Act,” signed on September 16, 2011, switched the U.S. from the previous "first-to-invent" system to a "first-inventor-to-file" system for any patent applications filed on or after March 16, 2013.
+At Scientific Notebook Company, we believe in proper recordkeeping and documentation, which is why we wish to educate others on how to keep a laboratory notebook.
+If properly followed, our laboratory notebook guidelines will help you protect your intellectual properly.

+It is vital to use the proper lab notebook format when recordkeeping.
 When properly kept, a laboratory notebook permanently records, for future proof, what was done on a project, and particularly what inventions were made and when.
 Use a book with permanently bound pages.
 Spiral or comb bound books are not suitable for use in court.
 Make all entries with ink.

 The intent of all entries is proving in court such facts, as the idea conception, model tests, and the test results.

 Generally a sketch and a brief written description are enough to establish conception.
 Reduction to practice needs construction and successful testing of a device incorporating the invention.
-At any time before or after a patent has been issued, another applicant for a patent on the same invention may start a contest called an "interference", to determine who was the first inventor.
+At any time before or after a patent has been issued, another applicant for a patent on the same invention may start a contest called an "interference", to determine who the first inventor was.
 Each party can offer depositions and documents to prove their dates of conception and reduction to practice.
 The patent for the invention is then awarded in accordance with the facts proven by this evidence.

 Even if a patent application is not made on the subject matter of a research project it may become important to prove what was done.
 Others may obtain a patent on subject matter reduced to practice during the project and sue for patent infringement.
 The earlier notebook record would provide a defense.
 Sometimes it may be desirable to prove whether or not an invention occurred in the course of a specific research project.